Materials science: Electronic, optical, and magnetic

 Semiconductors, metals, and ceramics are used today to form highly complex systems, such as integrated electronic circuits, optoelectronic devices, and magnetic and optical mass storage media.
-These materials form the basis of our modern computing world, and hence research into these materials is of vital importance.

 Semiconductors are a traditional example of these types of materials.
 They are materials that have properties that are intermediate between conductors and insulators.
 Their electrical conductivities are very sensitive to the concentration of impurities, which allows the use of doping to achieve desirable electronic properties.
 Hence, semiconductors form the basis of the traditional computer.

 This field also includes new areas of research such as superconducting materials, spintronics, metamaterials, etc. The study of these materials involves knowledge of materials science and solid-state physics or condensed matter physics.

 Computational materials science

 With continuing increases in computing power, simulating the behavior of materials has become possible.
 This enables materials scientists to understand behavior and mechanisms, design new materials, and explain properties formerly poorly understood.
 Efforts surrounding integrated computational materials engineering are now focusing on combining computational methods with experiments to drastically reduce the time and effort to optimize materials properties for a given application.
 This involves simulating materials at all length scales, using methods such as density functional theory, molecular dynamics, Monte Carlo, dislocation dynamics, phase field, finite element, and many more.